#

 const [paymentTxId, paymentIndex] = payment._rev.split(':')

-Next, Buyer updates the second input of the transaction that currently spends the payment swap.
+Next, Buyer updates the second input of the transaction that currently points to the revision of the payment mock.

 Then Buyer updates the second output to contain Buyer's public key.
 This ensures that Buyer will be new owner of the nft.